michal-harish/graphstream/README.md

 </a>
 ### Configuring IntelliJ and Maven

-The GraphStream project has a direct soruce dependencies which are not standard maven pom-declared dependencies.
-These help to rapidly develop th underlying Donut and Yarn1 frameworks.
+The GraphStream project has a direct source dependencies which are not standard maven pom-declared dependencies but are pulled in as git submodules.
+This way it is possible rapidly develop teh underlying Donut and Yarn1 frameworks which are still unstable.

 ```
 graphstream.git (stash.visualdna.com)